-The fee for the initial appointment is £20.
+The fee for the first session is £20.
 My standard fee for subsequent sessions is £35 for weekdays.
-Pre-9am and evening sessions are £40 and weekend sessions are £45.
+Pre-9am and evening (from 5pm) sessions are £40 and weekend sessions are £45.

-I offer concessions on request; see Concessions Offered details below.
+I offer concessions on request; see Concessions Offered.
 I want counselling to be accessible to everybody, so please let me know if you need me to take other circumstances into account when setting my fee.